igangus/testing/README.md

-The program compute-average.pl is a pure Python application based upon Python 2.7.5 on CentOS 7.3.1161
+The program compute_average.py is a pure Python application based upon Python 2.7.5 on CentOS 7.3.1161

 Running the program with: